 Dr. Alex Bello Brillantes Jr. is Professor of Public Administration, teaching courses in comparative development administration, administration of political development, administration and national development, theory and practice of public administration, and public comparative local politics and administration among others.
 His specializations include anti-corruption, comparative public administration, decentralization, development and underdevelopment, and governance of institutions and development.

-He served as Dean of the National College of Public Administration and Governance (NCPAG) for two terms (2004-2007; 2007-2010).
-He is currently on secondment as a Commissioner of the Commission on Higher Education (CHED).
+He served as Dean of the National College of Public Administration and Governance (NCPAG) for two terms (2004-2007; 2007-2010) and as a Commissioner of the Commission on Higher Education (CHED).
 He was also the Director of the Local Government Academy (LGA) of the Department of Interior and Local Government (DILG).
 He also held positions in various academic and professional organizations: Chair of the Philippine Social Science Council, President of the Philippine Society for Public Administration, Secretary General of the Association of Schools of Public Administration in the Philippines, and Deputy Secretary General of the Eastern Regional Organization for Public Administration.

 Dr. Brillantes was a visiting professor at Kobe University in Japan, visiting fellow at Queensland University of Technology in Australia, and guest professor at Meiji University in Japan.
 He also attended special trainings at the Institute of Policy Studies at Washington, D.C. and at the Kennedy School of Government of Harvard University.